Centre to End All Sexual Exploitation · UK Charity

 Everyone has needs."

 Hunger is natural.
 We still regulate food.
-People don't just want physical release — they want connection, closeness and to feel valued.
+People don't just want physical release.
+They want connection, closeness and to feel valued.
 The industry targets those deeper needs, then profits from never satisfying them.
 That's not freedom.
 That's exploitation.

-02
+Argument 02

 "It's self-expression.